- - - - - - - - - - - - -

 what was right.
 Not what the politicians think.

-It's a case of sometimes the politicians, which
+It's a case of sometimes

 includes --